hhullen/proxmox_wrapper/README.md

 # ProxmoxAPI Command Line Interface
 Proxmox wrapper on `proxmoxer` Python library.
-Implements a simple command line interface to manage vitrual machines on Proxmox cluster. `Written predominantly for Linux`.
+Implements a simple command line interface to manage vitrual machines on Proxmox cluster. `Predominantly for Linux`.

 # Initial setting
 > To setup configuration installed `Python3` is required.